Configure a predefined SQL connection.

 ODBC Driver/Data Source

 Specify the ODBC Driver or Data Source Name.
-Use the [ Edit... ] button to insert reference to a property.
+Use the [ Edit... ] button to insert a reference to a property.

 NoteThe ODBC Driver/Data Source combo will be populated with the configured ODBC drivers or Data Sources in the project as well as the available ODBC drivers or Data Sources on your machine.